lopes/logbook/content/2023-productivity-unleashed.md

 Periodically, a "Garbage Collector" filter deletes any unlabelled message older than 30 days.

+{% admonition(type="info", title="Notifications") %}
-> **Notifications:** Email notifications can be a bit bothersome, but certain ones are crucial—like the "new sign-in alerts."
+Email notifications can be a bit bothersome, but certain ones are crucial—like the "new sign-in alerts."
 Given that the High-priority filter bypasses the Inbox, you might miss out on notifications for these important messages.
 To address this, I recommend adjusting the settings in the Gmail app on my phone (`Gmail > Settings > [your email address] > Notifications > Manage Labels`).
 Here, I enable syncing for the High priority label and turn on notifications for new messages in this category.
 Additionally, I ensure that notifications for other labels, including the Inbox, are turned off.
+{% end %}

 ### Instapaper
 [Instapaper](https://www.instapaper.com) serves as the destination for newsletters and interesting articles found during internet browsing.
 It allows separation of reading time from browsing or mailing time and facilitates highlighting of text.
 After reading, items are either deleted or archived based on their importance.